akadop/effect-solutions/packages/website/docs/04-services-and-layers.md

 ## Designing with Services First

-Start by sketching the service tags—no implementations—so you can reason about boundaries and dependencies before writing any production code.
+Start by sketching the service tags (no implementations) so you can reason about boundaries and dependencies before writing any production code.

 ```typescript
 import { Context, Effect, Layer } from "effect"